lukenilsson/capstone-scraper/README.md

 Scrapes the Chewy webpage for names and prices for Homeopet products.

 User can sign up and log in to access the scraping data.
+Downloadable spreadsheet.

 Ruby backend with Nokogiri and HTTParty gems.